Eugene Burdick: Political views

 He was a Cold War liberal, supporting the Vietnam War, though he was critical of how the United States government went about it.
 The Ugly American portrayed American representatives losing the battle for hearts and minds to the Soviet Union in the fictional Asian kingdom of Sarkhan.
 (The book's depictions created controversy: President Dwight Eisenhower called the book "sickening," claiming that it distorted the truth.)
 He also advocated nuclear disarmament.

 He was scheduled to speak in defense of the administration at the Berkeley Teach-in in May 1965 before withdrawing at the last minute, alleging that those attending weren't interested in a dialogue.

 Death

 Burdick died in 1965 of a heart attack, while playing tennis, in San Diego, California, at the age of 46.
 After his death, it was reported that he was a diabetic who struggled with chronic heart disease.
 He had also had a prior heart attack in 1959.
+Nevertheless, this had not prevented him from appearing as an extra-vigorous "Ballentine's Ale Man" in print and TV ads of the early 60's.
 He was survived by his wife Carol and three children.